sylvainbx/rust-book-fr/FRENCH/src/ch03-04-comments.md

 Comments can also be placed at the end of lines containing code:
 -->

-Les commentaires peuvent aussi être aussi ajoutés à la fin de la ligne qui contient du code :
+Les commentaires peuvent aussi être aussi ajoutés à la fin d'une ligne qui contient du code :

 <!--